Disclaimer and guidelines for the DutchCulture Database

 The DutchCulture Database (formerly known as ‘Buitengaats’) collects data on the cultural projects of Dutch creatives and organisations that take place internationally.

-The data is organised around activities by Dutch organisations or creatives somewhere outside of the Netherlands with a clear start date and end date.
-Cultural activities need to match one of the main disciplines provided in the list below and fit into one of the event categories
+The database tracks cultural activities by Dutch organisations or creatives outside of the Netherlands with a clear start date and end date.
+Cultural activities need to match one (or more) of the main creative disciplines (provided in the list below) and fit into one of the event categories.

 - How are activities added to the database?

 The database contains activities added by the artists and organizations, provided by our partners, and that we have researched ourselves.
 Activities of the past and present may be added and the system is checked for double submissions.

 3. At the end of the year DutchCulture sends a call for information to all cultural organisations in the basic infrastructure and Dutch diplomats residing in countries defined as Main Objective 3.